Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Security Model for Verifiable Segment Receipt (VSR) Protocol

 A VSR protocol consists of one sender $S$ and one receiver $R$.
 Suppose the victim (sender $S$) has a universal set ${\cal F}$ of files, each with a unique file identifier $fid \in \{0,1\}^*$.
+Without loss of generality, $fid$ can be considered as the filename of a particular file in the set ${\cal F}$ held by $S$.
 Let $M \in \{0,1\}^*$ be the content of the file to be transferred from $S$ to $R$.
-Suppose $S$ and $R$ have agreed on a default segment size in the initial TCP handshake of a usual TCP connection (as specified in RFC 793 \cite{rfc793}) such that the file content $M$ is divided to fill $n$ equally-sized segments $s_i \in \{ 0,1 \}^*$ indexed by $i$ where $1 \le i \le n$.
+Suppose $S$ and $R$ have agreed on a default segment size in the initial TCP handshake of a usual TCP connection (as specified in RFC 793 \cite{rfc793}) such that the file content $M$ is divided to fill $n$ equally-sized TCP segments $s_i \in \{ 0,1 \}^*$ indexed by $i$ where $1 \le i \le n$.

 Each $s_i$ consists of a $40$-byte TCP header $h_i$ and an $l$-byte message payload $m_i$, that is, $s_i = h_i || m_i$ (where $||$ denotes concatenation).
 Note that the sequence number of the TCP segment $s_i$ is $(i-1) \cdot l + ISN + offset$ where $ISN$ is the initial sequence number of a TCP connection and $offset$ accounts for the bytes used in connection initiation.
 What we actually demonstrate is that segment indices (used in this paper) and sequence numbers in a normal TCP connection are interchangeably convertible to each other; we will stick to using segment indices in the discussion of this paper.
 Without loss of generality, assume $M = m_1|| \cdots || m_i || \cdots || m_n$.\footnote{In case $|M|$ is not an integral multiple of $|m_i|$, $m_n$ would be padded with zeros.} A VSR protocol consists of the following algorithms.

 \begin{description} \item[Setup ($\textsf{setup}$).] $\textsf{setup}(1^{\lambda}) \rightarrow param$ takes the security parameter $\lambda$ and outputs the public parameters $param$ (such as the hash function and its size) used in the VSR protocol.